googleapis/google-cloud-rust/doc/contributor/howto-guide-set-up-development-environment.md

 This guide is intended for contributors to the `google-cloud-rust` SDK.
-It will walk you through the steps necessary to set up your development workstation to compile the code, run the unit tests, and formatting miscellanous files.
+It will walk you through the steps necessary to set up your development workstation to compile the code, run the unit tests, and formatting miscellaneous files.

 ## Installing Rust